PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 "tp is the number of interactions predicted as positive (line 18).
-This is a good example of where terminology is not helping the reader - the author misses an opportunity here to explain that this term is called 'tp' because it is related to '*t*rue *p*ositives'.
+This is a good example of where terminology is not helping the reader - the author misses an opportunity here to explain that this term is called 'tp' because it is related to 'true positives'.
 The author hints at it just before the matrix definition but doesn't spell it out - there is so much going on for a reader who is new to the field that the author must be crystal clear I think.

 "This model is easy to learn" (line 176).
 I recognise that the author means "easy for the ML model to predict", but I would use a different phrase as it